 Assignments and Grading

-To receive credit for Psychology 314 you must complete the three course assignments and pass the final exam with a mark of 50% or higher.
+To receive credit for Psychology 314 you must complete all chapter quizzes, the course assignments and pass the final exam with a mark of 50% or higher.

-There are three graded assignments in Psychology 314 to be completed at the end of Unit 3, 4, and 5, respectively.
+There are two written assignments for this course.
 A description of the applicable assignments include a variety of information, application and thought questions that require you to demonstrate mastery and understanding of course content.
 The assignments should be completed in order as information needed to complete them is cumulative throughout the course.

 You must pass the final examination with a minimum grade of 50% to receive credit for this course.
 The final examination is based on the textbook.
 The final exam consists of 100 multiple choice items equally representing all chapters in the textbook.